dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 ### What is Azle?
 Azle is a TypeScript Canister Development Kit (CDK) for the Internet Computer (IC).
 It provides a set of libraries and tools that make it easy to build and deploy canisters on the IC platform.
 Azle allows web developers to bring their TypeScript/JavaScript skills to the IC and use various npm packages and VS Code intellisense.
 In this tutorial, you will use Azle to create and deploy your canisters.

 It's important to note that Azle is currently in a beta development stage.
 This means while it offers a robust and valuable framework for development, it is continuously evolving and may undergo significant changes.
-As such, there may be occasional hiccups, and it doesn't yet have many live, successful, continuously operating applications deployed to the IC.
+As such, there may be occasional hiccups, and it doesn't have many live, successful, and continuously operating applications deployed to the IC yet.
 We encourage all users to read the [disclaimer](https://demergent-labs.github.io/azle/azle.html#disclaimer).

 If you want to learn more about Azle, check out the [Azle documentation](https://demergent-labs.github.io/azle/the_azle_book.html).